WHY GO: Most of the things to do in Winchester VA focus on the Civil War, country music, apples, and….ghosts.

 Village Square is upscale American: heavy on martinis and piano-bar gatherings.

 Where to Stay in Winchester VA

 Top floor corner suites are kited out with travertine and granite bathrooms, a two-person, multi-jet, rainhead glass shower, and large tubes of True Blue Spa toiletries.
 The indoor pool – Greco-Roman cool – is a window away from the in-house spa and fitness room.

-Now a well-known wedding venue, Rosemont, built in 1811 on 315 acres, was also the site of The Battle of Berryville in September 1863, and steeped in history.
-Book one of the themed rooms, named for Roosevelt, Eisenhower, Kennedy, Johnson, Nixon, Einstein and others who stayed in here.
-It’s not just for brides and grooms. $250-$350 per night.
+Now a well-known wedding venue, Rosemont, built in 1811 on 315 acres, was also the site of The Battle of Berryville in September 1863.
+As such, it’s steeped in history.
+Book one of the themed rooms, named for Roosevelt, Eisenhower, Kennedy, Johnson, Nixon, Einstein and others who stayed here.
+It’s not just for brides and grooms.